Skip to main content

 “Look above you!
 Look below you!
 Note it.
 Read it.
 God, whom you want to discover, never wrote that book with ink.
 Instead, He set before your eyes the things that He had made.
 Can you ask for a louder voice than that?
 Why, heaven and earth shout to you: ‘God made me!’”
 (Sermon 126.6).

-In the Nicene Creed, every Sunday we also proclaim, “I believe in one God, the Father the Almighty, maker of heaven and earth, of all that seen and unseen.”
-Like all creatures in St. Augustine’s quote, we cry out that God is our Creator.
-That is, in fact, the foundational doctrine of our faith.
+In our celebration of the mass, we have (at least) two moments that emphasize God the Creator.
+In the Nicene Creed, every Sunday we proclaim, “I believe in one God, the Father the Almighty, maker of heaven and earth, of all that seen and unseen.”
+Affirming God as our Creator is the first and the foundational doctrine of our faith.

 “Blessed are you, Lord God of all creation,